 Advertise Follow Us

-Buffet says the idea for this book started in 1992 when the U.S. Senate was debating the ratification of the Biodiversity Treaty.
+Buffett says the idea for this book started in 1992 when the U.S. Senate was debating the ratification of the Biodiversity Treaty.
 That’s when he realized that U.S. farmers, U.S. farm policy and no-till, among other innovative ag practices, could make high yield agriculture the greatest contributor to saving the world’s most sensitive global ecosystems.

 Featuring 340 pages of text and 400 beautiful color photographs, the book is an attempt to get farmers to view their contributions differently and to get environmentalists to frame the ag debate differently.